Stairs: Terminology

-Spiral stairs, sometimes referred to in architectural descriptions as vice, wind around a newel (also the central pole).
-In Scottish architecture, they are commonly known as a turnpike stair.
-They typically have a handrail on the outer side only, and on the inner side just the central pole.
-A squared spiral stair assumes a square stairwell and expands the steps and railing to a square, resulting in unequal steps (larger where they extend into a corner of the square).
-A pure spiral assumes a circular stairwell and the steps and handrail are equal and positioned screw-symmetrically.
-A tight spiral stair with a central pole is very space efficient in the use of floor area.
+Helical stairs, sometimes referred to in architectural descriptions as vice, wind around a newel (also called the "central pole").
+The presence or absence of a central pole or newel does not affect the overall terminology applied to the design of the structure.
+In Scottish architecture, helical stairs are commonly known as a turnpike stair.

+Helical stairs typically have a handrail along the outer periphery only, and on the inner side may have just a central pole.
+A "squared helical" stair fills a square stairwell and expands the steps and railing to a square, resulting in unequal steps (wider and longer where they extend into a corner of the square).
+A "pure helix" fills a circular stairwell, and has multiple steps and handrail elements which are identical and positioned screw-symmetrically.